MicrosoftDocs/office-developer-client-docs/docs/infopath/form-templates/working-with-xml-schemas-in-infopath.md

 To understand why this example is invalid, you must understand how the type **xsd:NMTOKEN** is defined.
 The W3C data types specification defines the **NMTOKEN** type as follows: "An NMTOKEN (name token) is any mixture of name characters."

-If you investigate further, you find that '&amp;' is not a valid name character, and therefore "M&amp;Ms" does not validate as an **NMTOKEN** type.
+If you investigate further, you find that '&' is not a valid name character, and therefore "M&Ms" does not validate as an **NMTOKEN** type.

 ## Empty Sequence or Choice Elements